Zensey/radio-track-splitter/README.md

 | Editor (GUI) | `radio-track-splitter.exe` | Waveform editor: auto-detects split points, lets you fix them by hand, listen to each cut, then export |
 | Command line | `radio-track-splitter-cli.exe` | Detects the split points and exports the tracks in one go |

 ## Installing

 Run `RadioTrackSplitter-Setup-<version>.exe`.

-It installs per user, without admin rights, into `%LOCALAPPDATA%\Programs\Radio Track Splitter` and downloads two things next to the executables:
+It installs per user, without admin rights, into `%LOCALAPPDATA%\Programs\Radio Track Splitter` and downloads two dependencies:

 - **FFmpeg** (`ffmpeg`, `ffprobe`, `ffplay`; about 110 MB)
 - **VGGish weights** `vggish-10086976.pth` (about 275 MB)